To learn more about the Fisher Center or its upcoming events, visit the Fisher Center website.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

 The Fisher Center for the Study of Women and Men provides interdisciplinary courses to bring students together to pursue in-depth study of issues related to gender and social justice through the Center’s yearly theme.
-Courses are coordinated with the series’ evening lectures and morning roundtables in order to offer students and others the opportunity for sustained conversation around central concerns for contemporary culture.
-Yearly themes have included globalization, health care, arts and activism, religion and politics, and imprisonment.
-The 2013-2014 theme was Our Bodies, Ourselves? and the 2014-2015 theme is Campus War Machine: Sex and Debt.
+Courses are coordinated with the series’ evening lectures to offer students and others the opportunity for sustained conversation around central concerns for contemporary culture.
+Yearly themes have looked at globalization, collectivity and the commons, arts and activism, and sex and debt.
+The 2015-2016 theme was Gender, Climate, and the Anthropocene.
+The theme for 2016-2017 is No Place Like Home.